 Skip to main content

-Controller VersionThis documentation describes deploying ARC version 0.13.0, which uses the modern autoscaling architecture with AutoscalingRunnerSet resources.
-This is the recommended approach maintained by GitHub.
+Controller versionThis documentation describes deploying ARC version 0.13.0, which uses the autoscaling architecture with AutoscalingRunnerSet resources.
+This is the approach maintained by GitHub.

 Prerequisites

-• Access to a SUNK cluster with Kubernetes
+• Access to a SUNK cluster with Kubernetes.

-• Cluster admin access or permissions to create namespaces and deploy applications
+• Cluster admin access or permissions to create namespaces and deploy applications.

-• A GitHub organization or repository where you want to register runners
+• A GitHub organization or repository where you want to register runners.

-• GitHub organization admin permissions (for creating GitHub Apps)
+• GitHub organization admin permissions (for creating GitHub Apps).

-• For GPU runners: A SUNK cluster with the SUNK Pod Scheduler deployed
+• For GPU runners: A SUNK cluster with the SUNK Pod Scheduler deployed.

 Create a GitHub App

-1. Navigate to your GitHub organization settings, select Developer settings, then GitHub Apps, and then select New GitHub App: GitHub app page for creating a new app.
+1. Navigate to your GitHub organization settings, select Developer settings, then GitHub Apps, and then select New GitHub App: GitHub App page for creating a new app.

-2. Configure the GitHub App:
+2. Configure the GitHub App with the following values:

 • GitHub App name: Choose a name, for example, arc-controller.